changyaochen/changyaochen.github.io/_posts/2018-04-22-the-fundamental-problem-of-causal-inference-part-1.md

 A very appealing method is to train certain **propensity** model, which takes in each customer's attributes (age, gender, past shopping behaviors, etc.), and *predict* the probability that she will make a purchase (say, in next month).
 Once we have trained a reasonably good propensity model (evaluated with appropriate metrics), we than apply our marketing actions to those top prospects, to *lock in* their purchases.

 However, such approach is fundamentally flawed, in that it completely disregards the effects of marketing actions.
 Even if we observe better performance from those customers who are treated with marketing actions, it will be mere correlation but not causation: how do we know whether they will behave the same if they are **not** treated?

+In this post and next, I will try to illustrate how one can go about identifying the casuality, and build model to maximize the causal effects in, for instance, a marketing campaign.

 ## Model to identify causal effects
 ### The goal